Cobra Insurance Explained

 Qualifying Events

-One of six possible qualifying events must take place for an individual, spouse or dependent child to lose health coverage: (1) the death of the covered worker; (2) termination of employment for a reason other than gross misconduct; (3) a reduction in the work hours of the covered worker; (4) divorce, or legal separation of the covered worker from the his spouse; (5) a dependent child who is no longer eligible under the requirements of the health plan; and (6) employers who are bankrupt, thus affecting the health coverage of retirees and their families.
+One of six possible qualifying events must take place for an individual, spouse, or dependent child to lose health coverage: (1) the death of the covered worker; (2) termination of employment for a reason other than gross misconduct; (3) a reduction in the work hours of the covered worker; (4) divorce, or legal separation of the covered worker from the spouse; (5) a dependent child who is no longer eligible under the requirements of the health plan; and (6) employers who are bankrupt, thus affecting the health coverage of retirees and their families.

 Enrollment